MirageNet/Mirage/doc/docs/guides/callbacks/network-behaviour.md

 ## Server Only

 - OnStartServer
-    - called when behaviour is spawned on server
+    - called when behaviour is spawned on the server
 - OnStopServer
-    - called when behaviour is destroyed or unspawned on server
+    - called when behaviour is destroyed or unspawned on the server
 - OnSerialize
-    - called when behaviour is serialize before it is sent to client, when overriding make sure to call `base.OnSerialize`
+    - called when behaviour is serializing before it is sent to a client, when overriding make sure to call `base.OnSerialize`

 ## Client only

 - OnStartClient
-    - called when behaviour is spawned on client
+    - called when behaviour is spawned on a client
 - OnStartAuthority
     - called when behaviour has authority when it is spawned (eg local player)
     - called when behaviour is given authority by the sever